 Danger in Setting Pump Insulin Duration

 An unanticipated problem faces pumpers who use the newer smart pumps: how to select a duration of insulin action that works for them but does not create problems.
 Insulin action does vary.
 In one study of Novolog, there was about a 25% variation in action between different users (Diabetes Care #11: pgs 1910-1914, Nov 21, 1998).
-This means that adjusting insulin action time to individual need in a pump makes sense, but a 25% variation means that insulin duration time varies by only about one to at most two hours, not the 2 to 8 hour period that is available in today’s pumps.
-Humalog physiodynamic activity
+This means that adjusting insulin action time to individual needs in a pump makes sense.
+Still, a 25% variation means that insulin duration time varies by only about one to, at most, two hours, not the 2 to 8-hour period available in today’s pumps.Humalog physiodynamic activity

 However, users can get tricked into thinking their insulin is faster.
 They may have taken a bolus and gotten low right away because a previous bolus was still working or the basal is set too high.
 They may have taken a bolus for a meal but gone very low a couple of hours later because they overestimated the carbs in the meal or the carbs had a low glycemic index.

 Parents of children with diabetes are especially vulnerable to “shortactionitis”.
-Because children are more sensitive to insulin, parents may become convinced their child’s insulin works fast, rather than that they might have received a half unit too much insulin.
+Because children are more sensitive to insulin, parents may become convinced their child’s insulin works fast rather than that they might have received a half unit too much insulin.
 In a study that is not yet published, Dr. Bruce Buckingham, a pediatric endocrinologist at Stanford, looked at how quickly rapid insulins worked in young children.
-In his detailed study of 11 children using glucose clamps, he was surprised to find that rather than working quickly, their insulin worked slower than in published reports for adults.
+In his detailed study of 11 children using glucose clamps, he was surprised to find that rather than working rapidly; their insulin worked slower than in published reports for adults.

 Humalog: Kinetic vs Dynamic